julian7/dmpr/README.md

     - omitempty: if the field is empty in the model, it won't be added to Create / Update query
     - relation: it represents "has one" or "has many" relationships (depending on the field type)
     - belongs: represents "belongs_to" relationship.
 It assumes another field with the same name, but with `_id` suffix.
+    - related maps can and should be added to structs.
+To avoid circular references, use pointers for related structs.

 ## Relations